library-data-platform/ldp/doc/Admin_Guide.md

 ### Upgrading to a new version

-When installing a new version of LDP, the database should be "upgraded" before starting the new server:
+When installing a new version of LDP1, the database should be "upgraded" before starting the new server:

-1. First, confirm that the new version of LDP builds without errors in the installation environment.
+1. First, confirm that the new version of LDP1 builds without errors in the installation environment.

 2. Make a backup of the database.

-3. Use the `upgrade-database` command in the new version of LDP to perform the upgrade, e.g.:
+3. Use the `upgrade-database` command in the new version of LDP1 to perform the upgrade, e.g.:

 ```
 ldp upgrade-database -D /var/lib/ldp
 ```

-4. If upgrading to a new major version of LDP, access to additional tables in the source database might be required.
-Use the `list-privileges` command in the new version of LDP to generate SQL for granting database privileges.
+4. If upgrading to a new major version of LDP1, access to additional tables in the source database might be required.
+Use the `list-privileges` command in the new version of LDP1 to generate SQL for granting database privileges.

-### Running LDP via Docker
+### Running LDP1 via Docker

-LDP can be run as a Docker container similar to the process above, except that the LDP data directory path (`-D`) should be omitted.
+LDP1 can be run as a Docker container similar to the process above, except that the LDP1 data directory path (`-D`) should be omitted.
-Instead, mount your local LDP data directory at `/var/lib/ldp`.
+Instead, mount your local LDP1 data directory at `/var/lib/ldp`.
 Examples:

 ```